-Committed fund balance - includes amounts that can only be used for the specific purposes determined by formal action of the County's highest level of decision-making authority, the County Board of Supervisors.
-Commitments may be changed only by the County taking the same formal action that originally imposed the constraint.
+Committed fund balance - includes amounts that can only be used for the specific purposes determined by the highest form of decision-making authority, an Ordinance, of the highest level of decision-making authority, the County Board of Supervisors.
+Commitments may be changed only by the County taking the same formal action, amending or repealing the ordinance, that originally imposed the constraint.